 Availability of Arcadia Power’s community solar program

 At present, the Arcadia Power community solar program is available to customers in New York, Maryland and the District of Columbia.
 All three have governments with favorable laws towards community solar.
-To serve customers in those regions, Arcadia has 120 megawatts of solar capacity under contract.
-Given the average homeowner’s solar array is 6 kilowatts, 120 megawatts of solar capacity is effectively equal to 20,000 homes going solar.

 Don’t live in those three regions?
 In the near future, Arcadia plans to expand their community solar program to Illinois, Massachusetts, California and New Jersey, where the state legislatures have added robust community solar goals to the state’s renewable portfolio standard.